hongtron/log_analyzer/README.md

 still have to traverse all keys in the hash to calculate the in-window traffic, leading to the same O(n) time complexity as the linked list approach.

+The window size is not specified to be configurable, so it is defined as a constant in `LogAnalyzer::RollingWindowTrafficCheck`.
+This could be easily modified to be configured via an environment variable (similar to the alert threshold).

 * metric point: 1 second resolution
 * bucket/rollup